Electromagnetic tomography of spin-$\frac{3}{2}$ hidden-charm strange pentaquarks: Numerical Illustrations

 \section{Numerical Illustrations}

 This section is devoted to the numerical investigation of the QCD light-cone sum rule aimed at evaluating the electromagnetic multipole moments of the $P^{\Lambda}_{\psi s}$ state.
-In order to extract the magnetic dipole moment, several input parameters must be specified.
+In order to extract the magnetic dipole moment, several input parameters are required.
+These include the pentaquark masses ($m_{J^i_{\mu}}$) and residues ($\lambda_{J^i_{\mu}}$), the quark masses ($m_u, m_d, m_s, m_c$), the quark condensates ($\langle \bar q q \rangle$ and $\langle \bar s s \rangle$), the gluon condensate ($\langle g_s^2 G^2 \rangle$), the magnetic susceptibility of the quark condensate $\chi$, and $f_{3\gamma}$—a non-perturbative constant measuring the chirality-flipping soft part of a photon's structure.
 The set of numerical inputs adopted in this study is summarized in Table \ref{inputparameter}.
 For the numerical evaluation, the up and down quark masses are set to zero ($m_u = m_d = 0$), while contributions proportional to $m_s$ are retained.
-The photon DAs, along with their explicit expressions and the necessary numerical parameters, are adopted from Ref.~\cite{Ball:2002ps}.
+The photon DAs, along with their explicit expressions and the necessary numerical parameters, are adopted from~\cite{Ball:2002ps}.
 In the present study, the calculations incorporate photon DAs up to twist-4 in order to account consistently for higher-twist effects.

 Besides the previously mentioned input parameters, two additional quantities are necessary for the numerical evaluation: the continuum threshold, $\mathrm{s_0}$, and the Borel parameter, $\mathrm{M^2}$.
 In principle, the results should be independent of these parameters, but in practice, some dependence is unavoidable.
 Therefore, it is essential to determine a working region in which the numerical predictions exhibit minimal sensitivity to variations in $\mathrm{s_0}$ and $\mathrm{M^2}$.
 The working region for the Borel parameter, $\mathrm{M^2}$, defined as the range over which the numerical results show minimal sensitivity to its variation, is determined by the constraints inherent to the adopted methodology.
 These constraints correspond to the pole contribution (PC) and the convergence of the operator product expansion (CVG).
 The definitions and quantitative evaluation of these criteria are provided by the following expressions: